babyfish-ct/kimmer/doc/get-started.md

 ## 1. Create project

-Use Intellij to create an project, choose kotlin/jvm and kotlin dsl
+Use Intellij to create a project, choose kotlin/jvm and kotlin dsl
 ![image](./create-project.jpeg)

 ## 2. Edit the build.gradle.kts